oferwald/transposh/readme.txt

 = 2009/07/27 - 0.3.1 =
  * Much faster caching of auto translation results on server with reduced server load
  * Mark active language in the widget for css usage
- * Fixed url code with paramaters and subdirectories
+ * Fixed url code with parameters and subdirectories
 = 2009/07/23 - 0.3.0 =
  * Support Bing (MSN) translator as a hinting facilitator = 2009/07/21 - 0.2.9 =